-AuthorStuart Howie is a Canberra-based communications consultant.
-He has worked with organisations, private and public, in Australia and New Zealand, helping them to discover, shape and tell their stories.
-He is the author of The DIY Newsroom, which won Social Media Book of the Year at the Australian Business Book Awards.
-Stuart has worked in media, publishing and communications for more than 30 years as an executive, editor and strategist.
+AuthorStuart Howie is a Canberra-based media and communications strategist.
+He has worked with private and public organisations in Australia and New Zealand, helping them to discover, shape and tell their stories.
+He is the author of The DIY Newsroom, which won the social media/technology category at the Australian Business Book Awards.
 Categories

 All